miellaby/entrelacs/ArrowsSpace.md

 ## Anticipated Prototype

-All the strategies introduced above are applied to the currently designed [Arrows Space Prototype](ArrowsSpacePrototype.md).
+All the strategies introduced above are applied to the currently designed [Arrow Space Prototype](ArrowsSpacePrototype.md).
 See this page for more details.